SaiVeena258/Sai-Veena-Kurella_Learning/README.md

-Github commands exploration and Java print statements.<br>
+Github exploration and Java print statements.<br>
-Exploration of all the git commands.
+Exploration of all the git commands.<br>
+Java programs on variables and conditionals.